Back to Blog

 3. How many mocks should I take?

 Aim for 25-40 mocks balanced across different providers.
-At Learn4Exam, our simulated environment mimics the actual CAT interface to reduce exam-day anxiety.
+At Learn4Exam, as part of our comprehensive courses, our simulated environment mimics the actual CAT interface to reduce exam-day anxiety.
+For more on daily prep, see the daily routine of a CAT topper.

 Final Word